Can you use vinegar to get rid of rats?

 When using anti-bacterial sprays, or other equipment, you can add white vinegar to these products to add in a natural rat repellent.

 Not only will you be cleaning the area, but you will also be spreading the vinegar rat repellent to help keep them away.

-You need to remember that adding white vinegar to cleaning equipment will reduce the vinegar odor, so it will be less effective than the other options on this page.
+It would be best if you remembered that adding white vinegar to cleaning equipment will reduce the vinegar odor to be less effective than the other options on this page.

 Pour Vinegar In Nests

 This is an aggressive tactic, but one that you should absolutely do if you find a rat nest in your home!

 The instructions are pretty clear.
 Pour white vinegar onto a rat’s nest, leave it to soak in.

 You should think about removing the rat nest too, but I prefer that the area is drenched in white vinegar before removing them.
 That way, they may be deterred from setting up a nest there again because the vinegar will soak into the local area.

 Rats also have burrows, which are underground tunnel systems that rats can live in.
-You could pour vinegar into the burrow before covering the entrance, that works.
+You could pour vinegar into the burrow before covering the entrance.